-We believe the CIEP Auction was open, fair and transparent for the same reasons stated above for the RSCP Auction.
-Since the CIEP product did not cover the 2023-2024 and 2024-2025 PJM service years there was no need for a proxy price for capacity in this auction.
-As with the RSCP Auction, the CIEP Auction was carried out remotely.
+We believe the CIEP Auction was open, fair, and transparent for the same reasons stated above for the RSCP Auction.
+Since the CIEP product did not cover the 2024-2025 and 2025-2026 PJM service years there was no need to utilize a proxy price for capacity in this auction.
+As with the RSCP Auction, the CIEP Auction was monitored from NERA's Washington DC offices.